 Any unsafe practice or condition affecting persons, property or equipment must be reported immediately to a supervisor.
 Should a hazardous situation exist, safety concerns take precedence over continuing operations.
-Refer to the City of Manitowoc Grievance Procedure for Termination, Discipline and Workplace Safety as adopted by the Common Council.
+Refer to the City of Manitowoc Grievance Procedure for Termination, Discipline and Workplace Safety (Addendum C) as adopted by the Common Council.
 An employee who identifies a new way to improve workplace safety should make the recommendation known to his/her supervisor.

 Section 1.
 Injury Reporting.
-Injuries which occur in the workplace must be reported immediately to the employee's supervisor.
+Injuries which occur in the workplace must be reported immediately to the employee'sa supervisor.
 Medical attention should be sought as situations dictate.
-The supervisor is responsible for assisting the employee in filing a worker's compensation first report of injury claim.
+The supervisor is responsible for assisting the employee in filing a worker's compensation first report of injury claimCity of Manitowoc Employee Injury/Illness Report Form.